Reader requirements: A basic knowledge of undergraduate physical chemistry.

 These are the course deadlines, as they pertain to the Duke Reader Project:

-- Arrange meeting no later than April 10th to discuss Intro
+- Student arranges meeting with their reader no later than April 9 to discuss intro draft and receive their reader’s feedback

-- (Optional) Meeting by April 23rd to go over presentation for Oral Report (on 24th), writing and PowerPoint
+- (Optional) Meet with reader by April 22 to go over presentation for Oral Report.

 Giving feedback is the activity around which the entire project is designed.
 You may have considerable professional experience giving feedback on writing — whether to colleagues, employees, or other contexts — or perhaps this is an fairly novel experience.
 Given the aims and nature of the Reader Project, we are hoping that our volunteers engage with student writing in a particular way–one that is quite different from what is conventionally done in other contexts.